drduh/macOS-Security-and-Privacy-Guide/README.md

 Consider using [Diceware](https://secure.research.vt.edu/diceware/) for memorable passwords.

-GnuPG can also be used to manage passwords and other encrypted files (see [drduh/Purse](https://github.com/drduh/Purse) and [drduh/pwd.sh](https://github.com/drduh/pwd.sh) for example).
+GnuPG can also be used to manage passwords and other encrypted files (see [drduh/Purse](https://github.com/drduh/Purse) and [drduh/pwd.sh](https://github.com/drduh/pwd.sh)).

 Ensure all eligible online accounts have [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) enabled.
 The strongest form of multi-factor authentication is [WebAuthN](https://en.wikipedia.org/wiki/WebAuthn), followed by app-based authenticators, and SMS-based codes are weakest.

-[YubiKey](https://www.yubico.com/products/) is an affordable hardware tokens which offers WebAuthN.
+[YubiKey](https://www.yubico.com/products/) is an affordable hardware token with WebAuthN support.
 It can also be used to store cryptographic keys for GnuPG encryption and SSH authentication - see [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide).

 # Backup

-Always encrypt files locally before backing them up to external media or online services.
+Encrypt files locally before backing them up to external media or online services.

 GnuPG can be used with a static password or public key (with the private key stored on [YubiKey](https://github.com/drduh/YubiKey-Guide)).

-To compress and encrypt a directory using a password:
+Compress and encrypt a directory using with a password:

 ```console
 tar zcvf - ~/Downloads | gpg -c > ~/Desktop/backup-$(date +%F-%H%M).tar.gz.gpg
 ```

-To decrypt and decompress the directory:
+Decrypt and decompress the directory:

 ```console
 gpg -o ~/Desktop/decrypted-backup.tar.gz -d ~/Desktop/backup-*.tar.gz.gpg